-Our time spent at sea is more chilled out.
+Our time at sea is more chilled out.
 It takes two full days to get from the Falklands to South Georgia and another two to get to Antarctica.
-We spend the time on deck watching for whales and petrels, or listening to lectures on Antarctic history, geology and marine biology from Quark’s team of experts.
-I worry about gaining weight from all the delicious food, and make a futile attempt to solve this by spending a lazy half hour cycling in the gym (it doesn’t work – I put on half a stone).
-I also spend the days furiously editing my photos, and getting to know some of my fellow guests.
+We spend hours on deck watching for whales and petrels, or listening to lectures on Antarctic history, geology and marine biology from Quark’s team of experts.
+I worry about gaining weight from all the delicious food, and make a futile attempt to solve this by passing a lacklustre half hour in the gym (it doesn’t work – I put on half a stone).
+I also occupy myself by editing my photos, and getting to know some of my fellow guests.

-They’re a pleasant bunch, mainly from the USA, Canada, Australia and the UK, with a handful of other Europeans and a strong Chinese contingent (for whom a dedicated translator is provided).
-About half seem to be retired couples, finally splurging their pensions on that bucket-list adventure, but there’s also a significant younger contingent, many of whom are, like me, solo travellers who’ve saved up for the trip and have opted to share a cabin with a stranger to lighten the eye-watering £10k-plus cost.
-Unsurprisingly on a voyage where wildlife is the main draw, there are a lot of keen photographers brandishing huge lenses – I quickly buddy up with a couple but soon find myself getting photo envy every time one of them captures a beautiful image or moment that I missed.
+They’re a pleasant bunch, mainly from the USA, Canada, Australia and the UK, with a handful of other Europeans and a strong Chinese contingent.
+About half seem to be retired couples, finally splurging their pensions on that bucket-list adventure, but there’s also a significant younger group, many of whom are, like me, solo travellers who’ve saved up for the trip and have opted to share a cabin with a stranger to lighten the eye-watering £10k-plus cost.
+Unsurprisingly on a voyage where wildlife is the main draw, there are a lot of photographers brandishing huge lenses – I quickly buddy up with a couple but soon find myself getting photo envy every time one of them captures a beautiful moment that I missed.